Refuhr/2dsxlusbc/INSTALLATION.md

 ![pcb-comparison](/images/pcb-comparison.jpg)

-Take the prepped PCB and solder the USB Type C Port and optionally the two resistors onto it.
+Take the prepped PCB and solder the USB Type C Port and optionally the two resistors onto it (same for 0603 and 0805).

 ![pcb soldered](/images/pcb-soldered.jpg)